signalfx/splunk-otel-js/README.md

   serviceName: 'my-node-service',
 });
 ```

+Please note that `startTracing` is destructive to Open Telemetry API globals.
+We provide the `stopTracing` method, but
+it won't revert to OTel API globals set before `startTracing` was run, it will only disable globals, which
+`startTracing` set.

 ### All config options <a name="config-options"></a>

 `startTracing()` accepts an optional argument to pass down configuration.
 The argument must be an Object and may contain any of the following keys.

 - `endpoint`: corresponds to the `OTEL_EXPORTER_JAEGER_ENDPOINT` environment variable.
 Defaults to `http://localhost:9080/v1/trace`.
 Configures the http endpoint to which all spans will be exported.

-- `serviceName`: corresponds to the `SPLUNK_SERVICE_NAME` environment variable.
+- `serviceName`: corresponds to the `OTEL_SERVICE_NAME` environment variable.
 Defaults to `unnamed-node-service`.
 Configures the service name of the instrumented node service.
 The name is added to all spans as an attribute.

 - `accessToken`: corresponds to the `SPLUNK_ACCESS_TOKEN` environment variable.
 Configures the access token that should be used to authenticate with the span exporter http endpoint.
 Used when exporting directly to Splunk APM from a Node service.